 - Irritable Bowel Syndrome

-The Blood-spot IgG4 Food Antibody Profile measures levels of IgG4 antibodies in 96 commonly offending foods, identifying foods causing reactions.
+The Blood-spot IgG Food Antibody Profile testing measures levels of IgG antibodies in 96-208 commonly consumed foods, identifying foods causing reactions.

 Food sensitivities and intolerances are different than the classic immediate food reactions or true allergies.
 The latter happen immediately or within three hours of eating.
-On the other hand, food sensitivities are delayed reactions.
+However, food sensitivities are delayed reactions.
 For example, eczema that appears days after exposure to an offending food could be related to various foods consumed.
-Testing for food sensitivities is an efficient way to find out which foods your body does not tolerate well or is sensitive too.
+Testing for food sensitivities is an efficient way to find out which foods your body does not tolerate well.
 Eliminating the offending food often helps to reduce or eliminate symptoms.

-Once a test is preformed and the lab results are obtained, a specific diet will be designed to meet your needs, eliminating the offending foods for a given period of time.
-Often a food that has been completely eliminated from the diet can be reintroduced back after a period of time.
+Once a test is performed and the lab results are obtained, a specific diet will be designed to meet your needs and the offending food will be eliminated for a given period of time.
+Often a food that has been completely eliminated from the diet can be reintroduced back later.

-The GI Microbial Assay Plus (GI-MAP™) was designed to assess the microbiome from a single stool sample, with particular attention to microbes that cause disease or that disrupt normal microbial balance and contribute to dysfunctions in the GI flora.
+The GI Microbial Assay Plus (GI-MAP™) by Diagnostic Solutions testing was designed to assess the microbiome from a single stool sample, with particular attention to microbes that cause disease or that disrupt normal microbial balance and contribute to dysfunctions in the GI flora.

 The panel is a comprehensive collection of microbial targets as well as immune and digestive markers.
 It screens for pathogenic bacteria, commensal bacteria, opportunistic pathogens, fungi, viruses, and parasites.
+In addition to assessing the micro-flora, the GI-MAP test looks at markers of gut inflammation, gut immune functions, pancreatic function, antibiotic resistance genes and and more.
 It primarily uses automated DNA analysis to give the clinician a better view into the gastrointestinal microbiome.

 Saliva Testing is used for measuring hormones like cortisol, estrogen and testosterone, and its non-invasive collection asks you to spit into a plastic tube.
 This sampling method allows clients to collect saliva at home.